keshavnagar/to-do-app/README.md

 10. make a saparate component for map method and give the id with props
 11. apply inline css
 12. apply css style sheet within the css folder in a src folder and make a css file
+13. we implement the css style sheet succesfully